Season 20 of South Park: Why Was It so Terrible?

 This is a problem for South Park.
 The original first few seasons were all about the main four boys doing things together, solving problems as a team.
 In this season, every main character is off doing their own thing, and none of them are united.
 We have:

-- Cartman: getting totally castrated and pussy-whipped for an entire season.
+- Cartman: acting uncharacteristically wimpy for an entire season.

-- Stan: he kind of gets caught in the middle somewhere and does nothing really proactive, kind of like Kenny, who basically does nothing the whole time.
+- Stan: he kind of gets caught in the middle somewhere, doing nothing proactive, like Kenny, who also does nothing the whole time.

 - Kyle: goes through the whole story arc of his father being the troll, helps Gerald bring down Denmark in the end, along with Ike, although they really piss his mother off in the process.